paulasamir16/Fortify/Fortify101.md

       + Translation: The source code is translated into an intermediate representation Normalized Syntax Tree (NST files) that Fortify's analysis engines can understand.
       + Analysis: Fortify's analysis engines process the translated code to identify vulnerabilities based on a comprehensive knowledge base of secure coding rules and algorithms.
   + **scancentral ```<sca_install_dir>/bin/```**
-    + It's a tool used to interact with SAST Client and Sensor to translate and scan projects and also interacts with SSC to uplaod scan results.
+    + It's a tool used to interact with SAST Client and Sensor to translate and scan projects and also interacts with SSC to upload scan results.
   + **packagescanner ```<sca_install_dir>/bin/```**
     + It takes a project package, which is a file created by the scancentral package command, and then performs a static analysis scan on that package locally using a locally installed Fortify Static Code Analyzer (SCA) instance.
 This is particularly useful for quickly analyzing code before a full upload and analysis on the central controller.
     + Also, you can use the tool to perform only the translation phase with ```--no-scan``` option on the project package and then submit it to the Controller for the analysis phase later.
 This provides flexibility in the scanning workflow.